typelevel/typelevel.github.com/_posts/2015-07-27-nested-existentials.md

 `PNil()`.
 So `badlength(PNil())` works.

-There is a broader theme here hinted at by the interaction between `PNil` and `badlength`: the most efficient, most easily understood way to work with values of existential type is with type-parameterized methods.
+There is a broader theme here hinted at by the interaction between `PNil` and `badlength`: **the most efficient, most easily understood way to work with values of existential type is with type-parameterized methods**.
 But we’ll get to that later.

 Back to type members
 --------------------